 By designing one flow at a time without having mapped out the entire product offering at the beginning of the project, we can easily overlook certain opportunities or places to seed content.
 Then, as new features get introduced to the product, the designers need to shoehorn things into existing interactions and screens.
 By designing around “objects” rather than pages, we can break down barriers that we needlessly put in front of our users in their search for information.
 What must “contact information” contain?
 What must a “bill” contain?
 Are all elements within those things unique, or are they needed in many parts of the experience?

 In OOUX, we are more interested in the objects in the system.
 What are all of their properties?
 Do all objects share some of the same properties?
 Do some objects have unique content, distinct from others?
 How many objects should the system have?
 Is the object part of something larger—like how a sock is both a single item, and a part of an outfit?
-A sock is also made of fabric, which is an object.
-Is the yarn the smallest object we want to tackle?
-It is up to us to define the demarcations.
 In what ways can we connect one object to another?
-How is a sock connected to another sock?
-How is it connected to shoes?

 Imagine if you owned a car, a motorcycle, a dog, and a home.
 Add to that scenario the fact that you must provide for yourself and a small infant.
 These are the objects in your life.
 If people were to think action first, they would have to say something like, “Today I want to refuel.”
 And then, based on that action, they would be presented with a menu of objects which can be refueled: the car, the motorcycle.
 “Today I want to brush.”
 Menu of objects: dog, baby’s hair, my hair.
 “Today I want to wash.”
 Menu of objects: motorcycle, home’s windows or siding, car, my hair, my baby’s hair, my dog.

-But, if I were to shift my frame of thinking to move from actions to objects, the organization and connective fascia between the objects in my life would be more easily understood.
+But, if there were a shift to the frame of thinking to move from actions to objects, the organization and connective fascia between the objects in life would be more easily understood.
 I have a baby.
 My baby has teeth.
 My baby has hair.
 My baby has skin.
 My baby has hunger.
 Because my baby has teeth, hair, and skin, those elements need to be washed.
 Because my child has hunger, it needs to be fed.
 I only need to reference the child once to view all of its potential actions.
 To see all of its content.

-Because there are so many objects in my life, and all of them are important to me, it’s hard to force a hierarchy.
-My world is constantly shifting contexts.
-It would be hard to decide which of these objects in my life has highest priority.
-When my child is hungry, that takes first priority.
-When my dog needs to go outside, that is also now first priority.
-If my car’s windshield is cracked, fixing it is now my first priority.
-Each of those would need to be “first pole position” in my navigation at some point.
-But that’s not possible in a fixed, linear hierarchy.
+Because there are so many objects in life, and all of them are important, it’s hard to force a hierarchy.
+It would be hard for anyone to decide which of these objects inlife has the highest priority.
 Object-oriented UX helps us to allow for this kind of situational prioritization.
 It offers flexibility in organization.
 It assumes that our relationship with objects are not static, and helps us to better suggest next steps to our users.